 The results of the Perception of Law Enforcement Scale reported student's perceptions of law enforcement officers within their community (Refer to Appendix B).
 Of the respondents, 57% indicated trust in police in their community and reported feeling safe around police officers (59%).
 Sixty-five percent of respondents reported experiencing many positive encounters with police officers, specifically, 40% of participants reported more positive encounters with Black police officers compared to encounters with White police officers.
 Twenty-four percent of respondents indicated that they fear police officers in their community.
-Regarding perceptions involving factors related to race, 62% of respondents indicated police officers treat individuals differently based on race, and 60% of respondents felt that race does not impact their attitude toward police officers.
-Of the respondents, 53% stated police officers treat individuals differently based on their sexual orientation.
-While the participants indicated an overall positive perception of law enforcement in their community, the participants also indicated a belief that officers could treat individuals differently based on their race and sexuality.
+Regarding perceptions involving factors related to race, 62% of respondents felt that race does not impact their attitude toward police officers.
+Of the respondents, 53% stated police officers treat individuals differently based on race, and 60% of stated police officers treat individuals differently based on their community, the participants indicated a belief that officers could treat individuals differently based on their race and sexuality.